 In recent years, the drug has been manufactured in illegal labs in Mexico and China.
 Often, it is used to cut heroin without the user’s knowledge, leading to up to 47,000 US deaths in 2014.
 The drug is now taking a strong hold in the UK.

-Fentanyl and Heroin-Related Deaths in The UK
+Fentanyl and Heroin-Related Opioid Overdose Deaths in The UK

 The added strength of Fentanyl to street Heroin means that, by taking the same amount of Heroin that they are tolerant to, the mixture of the two drugs instantly causes overdose and death if immediate medical treatment is not received.
+Fentanyl affects the brain by binding to opioid receptors, areas that control pain and emotions, leading to a high risk of addiction as the brain adapts, diminishing its sensitivity and making it hard to feel pleasure from anything besides the drug.

 The withdrawal from Fentanyl is so awful and life-threatening, that if an opiate addict tolerates it, they are likely to return to the same dealer again and again in order to get the required Class A opiate strength in order to sustain their addiction and avoid the horrific withdrawals.
+Withdrawal symptoms from Fentanyl underscore the discomfort and difficulty of stopping its use, with medicines and devices developed to aid in easing these symptoms during detoxification.

 Using Fentanyl that is illicit and non-prescribed really is dancing with the devil.